-Report on the audit of the consolidated financial statements
+Report on the audit of the consolidated financial statements.

 We have audited the financial statements of Elektra Noreste, S.A.
-(Hereinafter "ENSA" or the "Group"), which comprise the consolidated statement of financial position as of December 31, 2022, and the consolidated statement of income or loss and other comprehensive income, the statement of changes in shareholders' equity, and the statement of cash flows for the year ended, and the notes to the financial statements, including a summary of significant accounting policies and additional explicative information.
+(Hereinafter "ENSA" or the "Group"), which comprise the consolidated statement of financial position as of December 31, 2023, and the consolidated statement of income or loss and other comprehensive income, the statement of changes in shareholders' equity, and the statement of cash flows for the year ended, and the notes to the financial statements, including a summary of significant accounting policies and additional explicative information.

-In our opinion, the attached consolidated financial statements reasonably present, in all material respects, the consolidated financial position of Elektra Noreste, S.A. and subsidiary, as of December 31, 2022, and its consolidated financial performance and its consolidated cash flows for the year ended on that date in accordance with International Financial Reporting Standards (IFRS).
+In our opinion, the attached consolidated financial statements reasonably present, in all material respects, the consolidated financial position of Elektra Noreste, S.A. and subsidiary, as of December 31, 2023, and its consolidated financial performance and its consolidated cash flows for the year ended on that date in accordance with International Financial Reporting Standards (IFRS) issued and approved by the International Accounting Standards Board.